 This report is published by CIBC with information that is believed to be accurate at the time of publishing.
 CIBC and its subsidiaries and affiliates are not liable for any errors or omissions.
 This report is intended to provide general information and should not be construed as specific legal, lending, or tax advice.
 Individual circumstances and current events are critical to sound planning; anyone wishing to act on the information in this report should consult with his or her financial advisor and tax specialist.

-CIBC Cube Design is a trademark of CIBC.
+The CIBC logo is a registered trademark of CIBC.